buttonsbond/atp-park-assist-esp8266/README.md

 Wiring up
 =========
 I've included a couple of exported Powerpoint slides to show how I wired up.
 However, it's not quite right - I need some help on this one.
 Basically I have a small solar panel repurposed from a solar outside light from LIDL - it gives out up to about 5 volts when in direct sun.
 No idea what the charge current is.
 It's enough to light the red LED on the battery shield but I don't think it is enough for charging.
-I added in the power board so that the battery shield output should give 5 volts for as long as it can (this of course makes my voltage measurement incorrect).
-The battery drains after about 8 or 9 hours (2000mah 3.7v lion battery)
+I added in the power board so that the battery shield output should give 5 volts for as long as it can (this of course makes my voltage measurement incorrect, and since I haven't put the battery shield in the same enclosure as the D1 mini unless I run a separate wire for the 3v output of the battery shield module to the d1 mini I won't be able to get a reading from the batteries - maybe I don't need the voltage regulator if I can get the solar charging working).
+The battery drains after about 8 or 9 hours (2000mah 3.7v lion battery) at the moment.
+I'm not an electronics expert by any stretch of the imagination so if someone can let me know what the setup should be - comment away!

 Libraries needed/used
 =====================